valetivivek/VeinCuts/README.md

 ```
 - Save the file and restart Minecraft to apply changes.

+---

 ##Contributing

--Fork the repository and create a new feature/fix branch.
+- Fork the repository and create a new feature/fix branch.

--Implement your changes, adhering to existing style conventions.
+- Implement your changes, adhering to existing style conventions.

--Commit, push, and open a Pull Request against main with a clear description and testing notes.
+- Commit, push, and open a Pull Request against main with a clear description and testing notes.